Nähanleitung Cut-Out Bluse Noemi

 also with insert:

-also with forming tape (only stick on the inner panel):
+also with form tape (only stick on the inner panel):

 • 2x inner panel at the back of the neck hole